samuelroland/ICT239/239notes.md

 - A service produces all the time logs so we need to look at them when we have errors or to check we don't have.
 - After installing a service, we can make sure it's running (and enabled, to make sure it restarts at each machine restart).
 The command for this: `systemctl status ssh` (ssh is the name of the service here).
 We can check the port and protocole too.
 Contrary to Windows, we have a big visibility of what happens, so let's take advantage of it.
 - Never use the machine with the `root` account more than just to setup the `admin` user (member of sudoers and has root like rights but with the sudo barrier).
+- No matter if we are in a local VM or on AWS, we can do frequent snapshots, it's okay to break things and restore to the last working state, even in cloud systems.

+# General goal
+On our VM Debian Bullseye 11.2 Setup a web server with multiples websites with the following things installed and basically configured:

+### Packages
+- PHP v8.1
+- MySQL CLI

+### Services
+- Apache: as web server
+- MySQL: to manage databases
+- SSH Server: to manage the server remotly

 # Local training infrastructure
 The VM runs in VMWare 16.1.0.
 ![localinfra](localinfra.png)

 ## Integrity check of Debian Bullseye ISO image